 As a consequence, the listener can engage with the text in these ways:

-Although the listener may not understand much in the beginning, consistent listening practice will develop comprehension skill over time.
-Do not get discouraged, it will get easier and better with more learning opportunities.
+Although a beginning listener won’t understand much in the beginning, consistent practice will increase their listening skill over time.
+The temptation is to be discouraged or overwhelmed and give up, but don’t.
+It will get easier and better with lots of good practice.

 Ask a thought provoking question